 If you wish to apply for exemption from the residency requirement, please contact Stacy Oliver-Sikorski for details of the appeal process.
 The priority deadline for exemption appeals is Friday, March 10, 2017 at 4:00 p.m.
 CST.
 Please be aware that the residency requirement may only be appealed before a housing contract is signed.

 Living Learning Communities

 Students who are interested in the opportunity to participate in Cleveland Young International Center or a Living Learning Community, co-sponsored by the Office of Residence Life and an academic department, can find more information on the LLC website.
 A separate application is needed.
 LLC applications are also due by Friday, March 10, 2017 at 4:00 p.m.
 CST.

 Students requesting a special need accommodation must complete a Special Needs Request on my.lakeforest.
 Submission of this form does not guarantee the accommodation will be provided.
 Additional documentation may be required and a follow-up meeting with a member of the Accommodations Committee may be required.
 Students whose accommodation recommendations are granted will be assigned in advance of room selection and will not need to participate in the event.

-The deadline for submitting a special needs request is Friday, March 4 at 4 p.m.
+The priority deadline for submitting a special needs request is Friday, March 10 at 4 p.m.
 CST.

 Students with existing approved accommodations do not need to complete this process again and will be contacted directly via email for their housing preferences.

 Lake Forest College uses differential pricing for housing costs.
 This means that your cost of living will more accurately reflect the room type in which you live.
-Click here to see current room costs for 2015-2016.
-Room rates for 2016-2017 will be added after approval by the Board of Trustees.
+Click here to see the room rates for 2017-2018.

 We know that room selection is unpredictable and potentially stressful.
 We offer students the opportunity to submit a room change form after the process to be considered over the summer as spaces become available on campus.
-Online room change requests will be available from July 15 through July 29.
+Online room change requests will be available from July 10 through July 28.
 Information about that process will be shared at the close of room selection and redistributed during the summer.